Irrsinnig Menschlich: Organisation

-Irrsinnig Menschlich was founded on 3 April 2000 by Matthias Claus Angermeyer, then head of the Department of Psychiatry, Psychotherapy and Psychosomatics at Leipzig University, and the journalist Manuela Richter-Werling.
+Irrsinnig Menschlich e.
+V. was founded on April 3, 2000, by Matthias Claus Angermeyer—then director of the Department of Psychiatry, Psychotherapy, and Psychosomatics at the Leipzig University—Thomas Seyde—then psychiatry coordinator for the City of Leipzig—Monika Schöpe—then chairwoman of Wege e.
+V.—Manuela Richter-Werling—then a journalist—and others.
 The association seeks to better understand psychological crises and mental illnesses, to reduce stigma, anxieties and prejudices relating to psychological crises, to develop awareness and understanding of mental health issues as well as to promote well-being among those affected.

 Mental health issues often start during childhood and adolescence yet often years pass until those affected look for help and find it.
 The biggest barrier is the fear of being stigmatised because of mental health problems.
 Despite continuous improvement in treatment options, stigma is one of the biggest obstacles worldwide to ensuring that people seek help early.

 The core competence of Irrsinnig Menschlich lies in developing low-threshold universal prevention programmes and in implementing and scaling them on a supra-regional level with the support of numerous partners providing psychosocial care services.
 The association has about 70 cooperative partnerships in Germany alone.

+As part of the founding generation, Manuela Richter-Werling and Norbert Göller developed Irrsinnig Menschlich into a nationally and internationally recognized organization over the course of 25 years.